 The university recorded positive financial results for the year, achieving an operating surplus of \$20.0m compared to \$2.9m projected in the budget and compared to \$12.4m in 2017.
-This operating surplus includes restricted items that cannot be spent on day-to-day operations.
+This on day-to-day operations.

-The restricted items (such as capital expenditure grants, donor/project income and expenditure, 10% of tuition fees set aside for capital development purposes, Levy Income and Grant payment expenses) if excluded, the University recorded an operating surplus of \$10.9m in 2018 compared to a surplus of \$2.1m in 2017.
+The restricted items (such as capital expenditure grants, donor/ project income and expenditure, 10% of tuition fees set aside for capital development purposes, Levy Income and Grant payment expenses) if excluded, the University recorded an operating surplus of \$10.9m in 2018 compared to a surplus of \$2.1m in 2017.